You want smart political talk without the meltdowns?

 I was messing with him.

-Which is a healthy, you know, where we are, again, and I need to thank people, the number one show on cable news.
+He sent me a copy of his ratings on ESPN, and I said it's up 70%, which is a healthy, you know, we are again, and I need to thank people, the number one show on cable news.

 And we really, really want to thank you.

-You by the way, you know what conspiracy theory TV tried to do?
+By the way, you know what Conspiracy Theory TV tried to do?

 They tried to actually manipulate the numbers and take shows where I wasn't even there and add it to my show number so they could drive it down.